 Ease of Use and Portability

 A good lecture recorder should be straightforward to operate.
 Look for models with intuitive button layouts, clear displays, and simple menu navigation.
 You’re likely using it in a hurry, so fumbling with complex controls isn’t ideal.
-Furthermore, a compact and lightweight design is essential, making it easy to slip into a bag or pocket without adding bulk.
+A compact and lightweight design is essential, making it easy to slip into a bag or pocket without adding bulk.

 File Management and Connectivity